Tahir-Zaman-1/Tahir-Zaman-1/README.md

 I have completed the [**Microsoft Full-Stack Developer**](https://www.coursera.org/account/accomplishments/professional-cert/P6I9JHQUK6TJ) professional course offered by Microsoft on Coursera.

 ---
-🌟 About Me
+## 🌟 About Me

-I’m from Nawabshah, Sindh, and currently pursuing a Bachelor’s degree in Data Science at QUEST.
-I’m deeply passionate about technology and innovation, shaped by a strong foundation of curiosity, continuous learning, and creative thinking.
+I’m from **Nawabshah, Sindh**, and currently pursuing a **Bachelor’s degree in Data Science** at [QUEST](https://quest.edu.pk/).
+I’m deeply passionate about **technology and innovation**, shaped by a strong foundation of curiosity, continuous learning, and creative thinking.

 I enjoy exploring ideas that sit at the intersection of logic and creativity—turning concepts into practical solutions through code and data.

-Interests include:
+**Interests include:**
- 💡 Building and experimenting with innovative tech solutions 📚 Learning about self-discipline, psychology, personal growth, and Deep Work 🎧 Listening to music to stay focused and inspired
+- 💡 Building and experimenting with innovative tech solutions
+- 📚 Learning about self-discipline, psychology, personal growth, and *Deep Work*
+- 🎧 Listening to music to stay focused and inspired
-🛠️ Creating projects in web development and machine learning
+- 🛠️ Creating projects in **web development** and **machine learning**
 ---

 ## 🧠 Current Focus